syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Overlapping-check-box-and-images.md

 ---
 layout: post
-title: Overlapping check box and images in Windows Forms PopupMenu control | Syncfusion
+title: Overlapping check box and images in WinForms PopupMenu | Syncfusion
 description: Learn about Overlapping check box and images support in Syncfusion Windows Forms PopupMenu control and more details.
 platform: WindowsForms
 control: PopupMenu